ccdale/docs/encryption/aes.md

 The key size for AES is 128, 192 or 256 bits in length, which will give increasing levels of security at the cost of processing time.
-The smallest key size of 128 bits still gives a theoretical brute force time measured in 1000s of years.
+The smallest key size of 128 bits still gives a theoretical brute force time measured in billions of years to crack AES.

 ![AES Grid](../aesgrid.png)